Skip to Content

 How Montessori teaches the concept of zero: The Zero Game

-The progression goes like this: Children first work with quantities, then move onto the symbols, and finally come to understand the association between the two.
+The progression goes like this: Children first work with quantities, then move on to the symbols, and finally come to understand the association between the two.

 Early Montessori math activities focus heavily on the numbers 0-9.
 The reason for this has to do with future decimal system work, which we will discuss in a later post.

-What is the the Zero Game?
+What is the Zero Game?

 This game reinforces the concept of zero, as introduced in the pre-requisite materials, such as the Spindle Boxes.

-This game is a lot of fun for the children and it also has character-building elements to it.
 When the child picks the zero card, she must not participate in the action, which is sometimes a difficult thing for children.

 This helps children develop self-containment and patience.

 How cool is that?
-A fun game that teaches math and patience!
+A fun game that teaches math and patience.

 We play this game with the Sandpaper Numbers.
 However, I don’t believe that is entirely necessary if you are doing Montessori homeschooling or unschooling.